React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 # Recipe for Connecting to another OPC UA Server on a new PLC
 1. Install the manufacturers OPC UA server on the PLC.
 2. Expose the necessary variables over OPC UA.
-3. Configure the OPC UA Server in anonymous or secure mode.
+3. Configure the OPC UA Server in anonymous i.e. unsecure mode or secure mode.
 If secure mode is used, then generate the client certificates.
 4. Next, independently verify connection to the OPC UA server using  UAExpert.
 5. Take note of the namespace index and string connection of the variables from available on the attributes tab of the variable in UAExpert.
+(Ssee the notes below)
 5. Copy the db/testBeckhoff.db and give it a name of your choice.
 Modify the variables to match your OPC UA variables.
 6. Copy and modify the example-unsecure-beckhoff-server.yml and modify it similarly to the steps in the previous section.
+Take note you might want to  alter the name, URL and subscriptionRate parameter too.
 7. Then launch this new yml file.

 # Notes: